armstonj/servir_lidar_training/README.md

 ## Presentations
+The presentation are intended to provide background and examples for each of the exercises.

 | Description | Presentation | Exercises |
 | --------|---------|-------|
 | Session 1A: Lidar principles | [Google Slides](https://docs.google.com/presentation/d/1yy-OxWjzvVVEBglWnc2i4wdu8DYCM0ZPsR_ZOeJWlw0/edit?usp=sharing) | |